 Special Revenue Funds are funds in which a substantial portion of the proceeds or inflows are restricted or committed for a specific purpose.
 Examples of these include the Liquid Fuels Trust Fund, the Pittsburgh Partnership Trust Fund, and Grants Trusts.
-While they are included in this document, the City only sets formal appropriations for two of the funds: The Stop the Violence Fund, and the Parks Tax trust fund.
+While some of these are included in this document, the City does not set formal appropriations for these funds.
 Although many of these include the word "trust" in their titles, this is more of an informal recognition that the funds are designated for special purposes; the funds are not held by any trustees or custodians.